MarcinMG-web/Api-Weather/README.md

 # Api-Weather

-The app is connected with the https://openweathermap.org/api
+The app is connected to the https://openweathermap.org/api

 To check the weather before you go, use my application.
 It’s simple!
 Download project on yours PC, open the terminal and install package.